 Staff say they have been left feeling ‘disappointed’ and ‘underwhelmed’ with the result of the NHS pay deal.

-Sara Gorton, Lead Health Union Negotiator and UNISON head of health, has previously said about the deal: “The agreement won’t solve all the NHS’ problems overnight, but it will go a long way towards easing the financial strain suffered by health staff and their families over many years.
+Sara Gorton, Lead Health Union Negotiator and UNISON head of health, added: “The agreement won’t solve all the NHS’ problems overnight, but it will go a long way towards easing the financial strain suffered by health staff and their families over many years.